milkydood/devops-coding-challenge/README.md

 DevOps Coding Test
 ==================

-# Goal

-Script the creation of a service, and a healthcheck script to verify it is up and responding correctly.

-# Prerequisites

-You will need an AWS account.
-Create one if you don't own one already.
-You can use free-tier resources for this test.

 # The Task

 You are required to provision and deploy a new service in AWS.
 It must: